 - Prehab/Rehab.
 If you have specific body parts that are underdeveloped or recovering from an injury, using this method can improve your mind-muscle connection, enabling you to really feel the muscle working and build back a base level of strength.

-If you don’t want to shell out a ton of cash for an X-Force workout, here’s how you can take advantage of similar muscle building mechanisms without specialized equipment.
-As stated above, these techniques are best done with isolation moves or machines and a trusty spoter or trainer to assist.
+If you don’t want to shell out a ton of cash for an X-Force workout, here’s how you can take advantage of similar muscle-building mechanisms without specialized equipment.
+As stated above, these techniques are best done with isolation moves or machines and a trusty spotter or trainer to assist.

 The Rest/Pause Method.